Answered By: Last Updated: Jan 12, 2022 Views: 5579

 For a sample analysis, I'll look into Walmart's compensation and benefits for retail workers.
 Starting with the company website:

 1. On the main company page, look for pages labeled Corporate, Employment, and/or Careers.
-Walmart has pages dedicated to both Corporate and Careers, on the bottom of the homepage.
+Walmart has pages dedicated to both Careers and Corporate ("Our Company") on the bottom of the homepage.

 Note: Each company site will include different information or use different wording.
 You'll need to explore a bit to find what information you can.
 Smaller companies and private or family-owned companies may not include any information on employee salaries and benefits, so consider that if you are allowed to pick your own company to research.